jetbalagtas/python-blockchain/README.md

     `python node.py`

-### Manage your Python virtual envs on per project basis with Anaconda.
-Then when running a that virtual env
+### Manage 3rd party packages via Python-focused virtual envs on a per project basis with Anaconda.
+Then when running a virtual env:

+    `source ~/.bash_profile`

-    `source ~/.bash_profile` first if you use zsh (no need if you already use/source `~/.bash_profile` -- the conda setup is there)
+    that is if you use zsh (no need if you already use/source `~/.bash_profile` -- when installed, Anaconda appends the conda setup script is there)

     `source activate <YOUR_ENVIRONMENT_NAME>`